 MARK GARLICK / SCIENCE PHOTO LIBRARY MARK GARLICK / SCIENCE PHOTO LIBRARY

 Ceres.
-Computer illustration of the asteroid Ceres, largest of the asteroids.
-This rocky body orbits the Sun between the orbits of Mars (seen at upper left) and Jupiter, in a region known as the asteroid belt.
-It has a diameter of around 940 kilometres.
-It is thought the asteroid belt is formed from remnants from the creation of the solar system.
-The fragments were prevented from forming another planet by the immense tidal forces exerted on the region by the massive and relatively nearby Jupiter.
+Artwork of the asteroid Ceres, the largest of the asteroids in the asteroid belt.
+The asteroid belt is a region between the orbits of Mars and Jupiter that contains thousands of small rocky bodies.
+Ceres has a diameter of around 940 kilometres.
+It is thought that the asteroid belt comprises material left over from the formation of the solar system.
+The fragments may be building blocks of a planet that was prevented from forming by the massive tidal forces of nearby Jupiter.
 Ceres was discovered in January 1801.

 Model release not required.
 Property release not required.